visioncan/react-component-gulp-tasks/README.md

 * `component.dist` - the directory to build the distribution to
 * `component.pkgName` - the name of the package that will be exported by the component (**must match the name of your package on npm**)
 * `component.dependencies[]` - array of common dependencies that will be excluded from the build, and included in a common bundle for the examples
-* `component.less.entry` - the entrypoint for the component stylesheet, if you're using less to provide one
+* `component.sass.entry` - the entrypoint for the component stylesheet, if you're using sass to provide one
-* `component.less.path` - the path of the less files. everything with a .less extension in this directory will be watched in for changes in development
+* `component.sass.path` - the path of the sass/scss files. everything with a .sass/.scss extension in this directory will be watched in for changes in development

 **`Example`**